UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

     id-structure-Noncoherent-Large-ω-Precategory
 ```

-The underlying transitive globular type of a noncoherent large wild higher
+The underlying transitive globular type of a noncoherent large ω-precategory:
-precategory:

 ```agda
   large-transitive-globular-type-Noncoherent-Large-ω-Precategory :